 We’ve already discussed four ways to help boost engagement that tie directly to the agent.
 Adding efficiencies behind the scenes helps the workforce management (WFM) team deliver this balance as well.
 Eliminating manual tasks and leveraging automation help WFM teams ensure that agents take their breaks and lunches on time and have to work less overtime.
 Writing the rules that monitor current conditions helps to balance real-time work with life.
 By finding the right balance, you will have well-developed, happy, and engaged agents who in turn create satisfied and loyal customers.

 Whatever technology your call center is evaluating to engage its employees, the benefits must align with three areas: agent satisfaction, development, and performance.
-Download this infographic to learn more about how contact centers are using automation to improve agent engagement.
+Download this infographic to learn more about how contact centers are using workforce automation to improve agent engagement.